-If I Want To File A Petition In District Court Of The County Where I Was Arrested, Where It Took Place, What Does That Petition Look Like?
+If I Want To File A Petition In the District Court Of The County Where I Was Arrested, Where It Took Place, What Does That Petition Look Like?
 How Does Somebody Get It?
 What's The Process?

-After The Petition Has Been Filed And There's A Hearing That's Going To Be Scheduled, Can You Walk Me Through That Hearing, How It Works, What's Involved?
+After The Petition Has Been Filed And There's A Hearing That's Going To Be Scheduled, Can You Walk Me Through That Hearing, How It Works, and What's Involved?

 But in essence, they have to show: (1) that the officer had probable cause to believe that the person was operating or in actual physical control of the motor vehicle, (2) that the officer arrested the individual, (3) that the officer advised them of the consequences of taking a test or refusing to take the test, and (4) that the person either took the test and tested over the legal limit or the person refused to take the test.